Mela (2000 film)

 Mela is a 2000 Indian Hindi-language masala film directed by Dharmesh Darshan and produced by Ganesh Jain.
 The film stars Aamir Khan, Twinkle Khanna and Faisal Khan.

 Mela was released on 7 January 2000.
-It received mixed reviews from critics.
+It received mixed reviews from critics and was a commercial failure.

 Plot

-Roopa Singh is the only sister of her soldier brother named Ram Singh who returns to her village in Chandanpur to arrange her marriage in the form of a carnival.
+Roopa Singh is the only sister of her soldier brother named Ram Singh, who returns to her village in Chandanpur to arrange her marriage in the form of a carnival.
 However, Roopa's happiness is short-lived as the village is raided by a group of terrorists led by Gujjar Singh, who murders a visiting politician and is attracted to Roopa.
-As Gujjar attempts to escape with the terrified Roopa, Ram and Roopa's young friend Gopal come to her rescue only to be killed by Gujjar who threatens Roopa that she will only be his mistress without the love of a brother or lover.
-Enraged and heartbroken, Roopa attempts to commit suicide by jumping into a waterfall, but she survives and upon vowing to confront and destroy Gujjar, steals the clothes of a theatre actor named Kishan, who works with his best friend Shankar.
+As Gujjar attempts to escape with the terrified Roopa, Ram and Roopa's young friend Gopal come to her rescue, only to be killed by Gujjar, who threatens Roopa that she will only be his mistress without the love of a brother or lover.
+Enraged, Roopa attempts to commit suicide by jumping into a waterfall, but she survives and, upon vowing to confront and destroy Gujjar, steals the clothes of a theatre actor named Kishan, who works with his best friend Shankar.

-While finding his clothes and later stopping at a restaurant, Kishan meets Roopa and is angry for what she did.
-He also takes up a brawl with some goons who try to harass Roopa while demanding his clothes to be returned by her, while Shankar rescues Kishan after he was about to be killed by them, resulting in the restaurant being ruined, only to be paid by Shankar from Kishan's wallet.
-Discovering that the duo are going to Khanpur, Roopa gets behind their truck.
-At a police checking, they meet Insp.
-Pakkad Singh, who also takes a look at Roopa because of which he suspects the duo but later he finds nothing.
-Eventually he leaves them, they later find that she's really hiding in the truck.
+While finding his clothes and later stopping at a restaurant, Kishan meets Roopa and is angry about what she did.
+He also gets into a brawl with some goons who try to harass Roopa while demanding his clothes to be returned by her, while Shankar rescues Kishan after he was about to be killed by them, resulting in the restaurant being ruined, only to be paid for by Shankar from Kishan's wallet.
+Discovering that the duo is going to Khanpur, Roopa gets behind their truck.
+At a police check, they meet Insp.
+Pakkad Singh, who also takes a look at Roopa, because of which he suspects the duo, but later he finds nothing.
+Eventually, he leaves them, and they later find that she is really hiding in the truck.
 Kishan, initially angry, falls in love with her and decides to make Roopa the heroine of their dance show.
-With no option, Roopa travels with them and tries to escape, but returns when chased by the gang and a drunken cop named Surendra Pratap Singh, who was her rejected fiancée.
-Roopa is saved by Shankar and Kishan, where she feigns love for Kishan and the two men agree to help her return to Chandanpur, while Shankar despises her.
+With no option, Roopa travels with them and tries to escape, but returns when chased by the gang and a drunken cop named Surendra Pratap Singh, her rejected fiancée.
+Roopa is saved by Shankar and Kishan, where she feigns love for Kishan, and the two men agree to help her return to Chandanpur, while Shankar despises her.
 Learning that Kishan is going to marry her, Roopa feels guilty over her betrayal and reveals her past.
-Shankar, initially enraged for what she did, becomes her brother while Kishan is heartbroken and leaves in disgust.
+Shankar, initially enrages for what she did, becomes her brother while Kishan is heartbroken and leaves in disgust.